J35P312/SVDB/README.md

         --out_occ OUT_OCC       the allele count tag, as annotated by SVDB variant(default=OCC).
 This parameter is required if multiple databases are queried.
         --out_frq OUT_FRQ       the tag used to describe the frequency of the variant(default=FRQ).
 This parameter is required if multiple databases are queried.
         --prefix PREFIX         the prefix of the output file, default = print to stdout.
 Required if multiple databases are queried.
-        --bnd_distance BND_DISTANCE  the maximum distance between two similar breakpoints(default = 10000)
+        --bnd_distance BND_DISTANCE  the maximum distance between two similar breakpoints (default = 10000)
-        --overlap OVERLAP       the overlap required to merge two events(0 means anything that touches will be merged, 1 means that two events must be identical to be merged), default = 0.6
+        --overlap OVERLAP       the overlap required to merge two events (0 means anything that touches will be merged, 1 means that two events must be identical to be merged), default = 0.6
+        --ins_distance INS_DISTANCE
+                                the maximum distance to match two insertions (default = 50) --ins_svlen_ratio INS_SVLEN_RATIO
+                                minimum SVLEN ratio (min/max) required to match two insertions with known length (default = 0.90; VCF db only) --ins_seq_similarity THRESHOLD
+                                minimum Levenshtein sequence similarity (0–1) required to match two insertions with known sequence (default = 0.75); overridden by --data_profile; VCF db only
+        --data_profile {sample,cohort}
+                                set a sequence similarity preset: sample=0.85, cohort=0.75;
+                                overrides --ins_seq_similarity; VCF db only
-        --memory                load the database into memory: increases the memory requirements, but lowers the time consumption(may only be used with sqdb)
-        --no_var                count overlapping variants of different type as hits in the db --debug                 enable debug logging to stderr
+        --no_ins_seq            disable insertion sequence similarity check; match insertions on position and SVLEN only; VCF db only --memory                load the database into memory: increases the memory requirements, but lowers the time consumption (may only be used with sqdb) --no_var                count overlapping variants of different type as hits in the db --debug                 enable debug logging to stderr